 Looking for a truly engaging fact-filled book to accompany geography

 studies?
-Sleeping Bear Press has the answer in D Is for Dala
+Sleeping Bear Press has the answer in E Is for Eiffel

 children have long enjoyed the alphabet-style books that Sleeping

-Bear Press is known for, and this book about several Nordic countries
+Bear Press is known for, and this book about France does not disappoint.

-does not disappoint.
-It is one of about 13 books designed to teach
+It is one of about 13 books designed to teach about nations of

-D Is for Dala Horse takes the reader on a tour of Nordic
+E Is for Eiffel Tower takes the reader on a tour of

-Pages include "A" is for Arctic Circle, "E" is for Everyman's Right
+Pages include "A" is for Amphitheaters, Aqueducts, and Arles, "C" is

-There is a wide variety of topics, covering famous people, locations
+for Louis XIV.
+There is a wide variety of topics, covering famous

-in each Nordic nation, art, and even food, offering a broad range
+people, locations, art, and even food, offering a broad range of

-of learning opportunities.
-Complementing each letter is a large
+learning opportunities.
+Complementing each letter is a large colorful

-colorful illustration in a watercolor style, and these were quite
+illustration in a watercolor style, and these were quite appealing

 For each letter of the alphabet, there is a short poem as well